syre-data/tutorials/beginner/README.md

 # Beginner tutorials
 **Each tutorial is ~ 15 minutes.**

-This is your place to get started using Thot.
-In these tutorials you'll learn the basic ideas behind Thot, and how to use the most common functionality.
+This is your place to get started using Syre.
+In these tutorials you'll learn the basic ideas behind Syre, and how to use the most common functionality.

 ## Concepts covered
 + Terminology